PaloAltoNetworks/azure-autoscaling/README.md

 This is work in progress...

-# Service principal needs to be owner...contributor role will not work
+# Service principal needs to be owner or reader...contributor role will not work
 # Supports PAYG bundle1/bundle2 only for now

 ## TO DO